47 Startups Failed the Same Way

 Commit history tells its own story.
 Old projects have one commit per week labeled “Final deliverable.”
 AI-generated projects have 47 commits in 30 minutes, all with auto-generated messages.
 Neither approach tells you anything about why a decision was made.
 We once found 180 rows in a database with impossible data - a user_id that didn’t exist, created by code that shouldn’t exist either.
 The code had been deleted three months earlier.
 The data remained forever.

-There’s one more pattern we see in almost every rescue: the current dev shop blames the previous one.
+There’s one more shape we see in almost every rescue: the current dev shop blames the previous one.
 “The last team wrote terrible code, we need to rewrite everything from scratch.”
 Sometimes that’s true.
 But more often, the team saying it can’t maintain someone else’s code because they don’t understand it, and a rewrite is easier to sell than admitting they’re stuck.
 We’ve seen founders pay for two full rewrites by two different shops, each one blaming the one before.
 The codebase didn’t improve either time because neither team enforced testing.

 And then there’s the on-call burden.
 Production breaks at midnight.
 There’s no monitoring because monitoring wasn’t “part of the MVP.”
 When something breaks, the entire dev shop scrambles because only one person understands that section of code.
 After six months, that person quits.

-Every project we’ve rescued was in the 19-25 month window.
-The conversation always starts the same way.
+Most rescues we take on land in the 19-25 month window, and the conversation usually starts the same way.
 The founder asks if we can fix it.
 We say yes.
-They ask how much - $150K to $400K depending on scope, three to six months of disciplined work.
-Then the hard question: why did this happen?
-The answer is always the same.
-Nobody enforced testing and code review from day one.
-Architecture decisions were made by whoever happened to be coding that afternoon.
+They ask how much; the answer is $150K to $400K depending on scope, three to six months of disciplined work.
+The cost to fix the codebase is usually within striking distance of what it would have cost to build it right the first time.

 The timeline isn’t inevitable.
 We’ve seen teams stop at month six and rebuild the right way.
 Month nine is harder but possible.
 Month eighteen?
 You’re basically rewriting.